turbot/steampipe-plugin-github/docs/tables/github_team_member.md

 **Important Notes**
 - You must specify the `organization` and `slug` columns in the `where` or `join` clause to query the table.
+- To query this table using Fine-grained access tokens, the following permissions are required:
+  - **"Members" organization permissions (read)** – Required to access the all columns.

 ## Examples